2025 Capitol Tracker

 North and East Great Falls, Malmstrom Air Force Base

-Daniel Emrich previously served in the Montana Senate in 2023.
+Emrich previously served in the Montana Senate in 2023.

 Committee assignments